cjdelisle/cjdns/README.md

 ## Setup

-This part assumes you want to build CJDNS by hand
+This part assumes you want to build BonsaiMesh by hand

-##### 1. Retrieve cjdns from GitHub
+##### 1. Retrieve BonsaiMesh from GitHub

 Clone the repository from GitHub and change to the source directory:

     git clone https://github.com/bonsaimesh/bonsaimesh.git bonsaimesh
-    cd cjdns
+    cd bonsaimesh

 ##### 2. Build